 - Higher Education Research and Development Society of Australia Inc. (HERDSA)

-- Member of World Association of Cooperative Education (WACE) International Research Group
+- World Association of Cooperative Education (WACE) International Research Group

 Awards and recognition